How to stick with New Year’s resolutions – it takes more than strong will!

 Strong will – this is the will that most of us are familiar with.
 If you feel that you are lacking strong will, try this visualisation: Imagine yourself being in possession of strong will.
 What does it look like?
 What does strong will mean to you?
 See yourself walking with a firm and determined step, acting in every situation with decision.
 Spend some time each day visualising yourself in this way.

-Achieving our goals and making healthy life choices requires a balance of love (feminine energy) and will (masculine energy).
+If we want to learn how to stick to our new year’s resolutions, achieve our goals and make healthy life choices – it requires a balance of love (feminine energy) and will (masculine energy).

 Above we looked at the different types of will.
 But what about love?